gxf1212/notes/research/Common-tools.md

 - action--preset

   publication (different colors), simple (thin lines, ligands sticks), technical (H bonds), ligand (only ligand H bonds)

+- You can use the center command in PyMOL command line to center atoms.
+The syntax for this command is `center [selection]`.

+  - `zoom` or `orient` also do centering...

+-

 ### Editing